bannik/hole/README.md

 #### So how it actually works?

 I have built a list of components which are based on the most common needs I was able to find out.
-You have to download the repo and import any of the files you need (there is an example for each component).
+You have to download the repo and copy-paste /components/ui to your project.
 Then you just render the component you need with the properties you want it to have.
+There is an example for each of components you can use for now.
 And you are ready to go.

 ## Try It